stiofanEimeid/graphic-design-services/README.md

 ### Code

-I found [Corey Schafer's videos](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) on setting up a django authetification system of great help in this project:
+I found [Corey Schafer's videos](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) on setting up a Django authetification system of great help in this project.

+I also found Free Code Camps videos particularly helpful for understanding how Django operates.
 ### Acknowledgements

 The solution to pushing a subdirectory to Heroku was found in this [Medium article](https://medium.com/@shalandy/deploy-git-subdirectory-to-heroku-ea05e95fce1f).